ying-teaching/python/install-python.md

 # Python 3 Installation

 If you are not an advanced user, please follow the instructions here to install the latest Python 3 software.
-Please don't install `Anaconda` or other fancy software if you don't know what you are doing.
+Advanced users can install `Anaconda` -- it is not recommended for new developers because it requires more knowledge to use it.

 ## Python 3 vs Python 2

-You need Python to interprete/compile your Python program to run it.
+You need a Python interpreter to run your Python program.
 The first task of learning Python is installing Python in your computer.
 There are two major versions of Python: Python 2 and Python 3 and they are not fully compatible.
 Python 2 can not run Python 3 program and vice versa.
 There are many Python 2 programs but Python 2 is no longer developed, you shoud learn Python 3.

-To check if Python is installed in your computer and the Python version, in your command line, run `python --version`.
 By default, Windows doesn't come with Python.

 MacOS comes with an old Python 2, you can check the version using `python --versoin`.
 The MacOS may pre-install an old version Python 3, you can check the version using `python3 --version`.
-You can ignore both and install the lastes Python 3 edition.
+You should install and use the lastes Python 3 edition.
 In MacOS, alwasy use `python3` instead of `python`.
 Simailary, if you want to try built-in IDLE programming enviornment, run `idle3` in your terminal.

 ## The Latest Python 3 Installation